What to Serve with Perogies: 15 Eye-Popping Sides

 Perogies can be purchased refrigerated, frozen, or you can make them yourself.
 They can be found in grocery stores across the United States.

 Boiled like dumplings or fried, perogies can deliver a variety of textures and tastes.

-Many store-bought perogies are a bit tougher than one would make at home, but there are many brands that are delicious and just fine for a quick meal.
+Many store-bought or frozen perogies are a bit tougher than one would make at home, but there are many brands that are delicious and just fine for a quick meal.